 Charitable Status was awarded to BEG in January 1999, which has been extremely important as they continue fundraising to cover their financial commitments.

 In September 1999, BEG retained the services of Gerry Clancy as Contractor and construction and refurbishment work began on the Old Vocational School.
 The refurbished, renovated and extended building opened for business as The Benwiskin Centre in July 2000.
 The Centre has a large common room/community hall, a fully equipped kitchen, a dining room, a laundry, a drying room, male/female and disabled access toilets and showers, 6 en-suite bedrooms that could accommodate 28 people and a fully equipped office and reception.

 All profits from The Centre are used to provide further developments by BEG in the Centre and Community.

-Over the last couple of years, BEG have installed Solar Panels and a Wood Pellet Boiler at the Centre with the purpose of eventually eliminating their need for oil thereby using natural energy and easing their dependence on fossil fuels.
+In 2008, BEG installed Solar Panels and a Wood Pellet Boiler at the Centre with the purpose of eventually eliminating their need for oil thereby using natural energy and easing their dependence on fossil fuels.

 The solar panels have been jointly funded by County Sligo Leader Partnership Company under their National Rural Development Programme and BEG.